Galaxy bias from forward models: linear and second-order bias of IllustrisTNG galaxies: Summary and conclusions

 As future work, it would be interesting to follow up on the small differences of the galaxy $b_2(b_1)$ and $b_{K^2}(b_1)$ relations, compared to halos/subhalos, especially since as we discussed in Sec.~\ref{sec:hm}, they may encode information about the galaxy-environment connection on large scales.
 These future developments should include an extension of our analysis here to include beyond third-order bias operators, as well as an improved treatment of operator renormalization, to understand the origin of the small $\Lambda$-dependences observed in Fig.~\ref{fig:fig_biaspart_Lambda_convergence_b2_both_tng300_1_tng800_1_group_dmo_totmass} and discussed in Sec.~\ref{sec:lambda}.
 This would also allow us to begin studying the third-order bias parameters of simulated galaxies, which are relevant to cosmological constraint analyses with the galaxy power spectrum and bispectrum at the 1-loop level.
 Finally, it would be interesting to repeat the analysis here on other state-of-the-art galaxy formation models to broaden the range of astrophysical implementations explored; beyond galaxies as tracers, the EFT likelihood formalism can also be straightforwardly generalized to study the bias of the gas distribution, which is relevant to analyses of line-intensity mapping data.

 \acknowledgments

-We would like to thank Nico Hamaus and Volker Springel for useful comments, and the \tng\ team for making their simulation data publicly available.
+We would like to thank Nico Hamaus and Volker Springel for useful comments, the \tng\ team for making their simulation data publicly available and Mikhail Ivanov for sharing the constraints on the bias parameters of the eBOSS ELG sample in advance.
 AB acknowledges support from the Excellence Cluster ORIGINS which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094-390783311.
 TL is supported by the INFN INDARK grant.
 FS acknowledges support from the Starting Grant (ERC-2015-STG 678652) ``GrInflaGal'' of the European Research Council.
 The numerical analysis of the simulation data presented in this work was done on the Freya supercomputer at the Max Planck Computing and Data Facility (MPCDF) in Garching near Munich.